 Exams and Tests

-A pelvic exam may show signs similar to a normal pregnancy.
-But the size of the womb may be abnormal and there may be no heart sounds from the baby.
-There may be some vaginal bleeding.
+Your health care provider will perform a pelvic exam, which may show signs similar to a normal pregnancy.
+However, the size of the womb may be abnormal and there may be no heart sounds from the baby.
+Also, there may be some vaginal bleeding.

-A pregnancy ultrasound will show an abnormal placenta, with or without some development of a baby.
+A pregnancy ultrasound will show a snowstorm appearance with an abnormal placenta, with or without some development of a baby.

 - Chest x-ray